oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Furthermore, an attacker might be able to circumvent the protection offered by this defense by registering a new client with the "honest" AS using the redirect URI that the client assigned to the attacker's AS.
-The attacker could then run the attack as in "Mix-Up Without Interception" described above, replacing the client ID with the client ID of his newly created client.
+The attacker could then run the attack as described above, replacing the client ID with the client ID of his newly created client.

 This defense SHOULD therefore only be used if other options are not available.